-Under the Option Plan, in case of an Optionee's death, the Optionee's personal or legal representative may within twelve (12) months from the date of death and prior to the expiry time of the Options, exercise Options which were vested prior to death after which time any remaining Options shall terminate.
-In addition, if an Optionee ceases to be a director, officer, employee or be providing ongoing management or consulting services (other than as a result of death), and the date on which the Optionee ceases to be a director, officer, employee or be providing ongoing management or consulting services is prior to the expiry date of the Option, all Options held by the Optionee which have vested as of the Termination Date shall be forfeited by the Optionee effective on the earlier of: (a) the expiry date; and (b) the date that is 90 days from the Termination Date, and all Options which have not vested as of the Termination Date shall be terminated.
+Under the Option Plan, in case of an Option holder's death, the Option holder's personal or legal representative may within twelve (12) months from the date of death and prior to the expiry time of the Options, exercise Options which were vested prior to death after which time any remaining Options shall terminate.
+In addition, if an Option holder ceases to be a director, officer, employee or be providing ongoing management or consulting services (other than as a result of death), and the date on which the Option holder ceases to be a director, officer, employee or be providing ongoing management or consulting services is prior to the expiry date of the Option, all Options held by the Option holder which have vested as of the termination date shall be forfeited by the Option holder effective on the earlier of: (a) the expiry date; and (b) the date that is ninety (90) days from the termination date, and all Options which have not vested as of the termination date shall be terminated.